densitydesign/dd15-phase2-template/README.md

 *These commands will work for macOS.*

+## Check your Ruby version and update it if necessary

 The first time that you download or clone this repository on your computer, open the folder in your terminal and type:

 ```